Featured image: David E Klutho, USA TODAY Sports

 ‘As someone who thinks what he did is despicable and as someone who is racing him, I did find the 8-year ban to be really harsh,’ McLoughlin said.

 ‘I think that was a big statement against what he did.’

 ‘Even if he was concerned with how the test was carried out, with all of our tests we complete there’s areas in the forms where you can report what you weren’t happy about.
 If the panel thinks that it’s valid, they will scrap the test, no matter what happened.
 So, there was no real reason for him to do what he did.’

-Sun’s farcical defense at the Court of Arbitration for Sport in 2019 and 2020 was easily lambastable in the international media, including his refusal to respond to questioning, and his attempted boycott of the court.
+Sun’s farcical defence at the Court of Arbitration for Sport in 2019 and 2020 was easily lambastable in the international media, including his refusal to respond to questioning and his attempted boycott of the court.
 But his initial hearing was also deeply marred by translation issues, which caused frustration among judges and lawyers.
-The unnamed DCA who had been unable to provide accreditation at the time of Sun’s drug test, also admitted to being a construction worker via written testimony.
+The unnamed DCA, who had been unable to provide accreditation at the time of Sun’s drug test also admitted to being a construction worker via written testimony.